OpenPegasus/OpenPegasusDocker/README.md

    Yes.
-It is a full OpenPegasus implementation except that rather than having a model implementation that strictly adheres to to a DMTF or SMI profile, it contains components of these models that are used for testing the intrigity of the server.
+It is a full OpenPegasus implementation except that rather than having a model implementation that strictly adheres to to a DMTF or SMI profile, it contains components of these models that are used for testing the intrigity of the OpenPegasus WBEM server.
 Using a tool like OpenPegasus or pywbemtools, the server can be explored from either a console attached to the container or directly through the CIM/XML interface using the ports that have been defined for the server in the startup command.